brainwater/ghlca/README.md

 Indicates that it will look through the data and print out something about it.
 It should not change anything in the database or otherwise.

+## Misc

+### Segmentation Fault
+When doing popwordcounts.py on the PAWN language on the /home/blake/data/ghlca/files/wtch/github/linguist/samples/PAWN/grandlarc.pwn file it wigged out and had a segfault.
+On commit f634313